Sindt/SI_Blockchain/README.md

 bash install.sh

 ```
+This will run the docker-compose file, (in the root of the repository) and start up 4 containers running the block.py serivce.

 ## Sources
 As we had a really hard time creating our blockchain in python, we had to get help and inspiration